Tired of Letting Prescription Drug Addiction Control Your Life?

 Prescription Drug Addiction Is Real and Dangerous

-Where are people getting the drugs from?
 The National Survey on Drug Use and Health shows that 70 percent of people who abused prescription painkillers got them from friends and relatives, while approximately five percent got them from a drug dealer or from the Internet.

 Ask for Help to Overcome Prescription Drug Addiction

 Do you want to be free from your prescription drug addiction problem?
-You didn’t intend to become addicted, so we understand it might be embarrassing to acknowledge that you are.
+You didn’t intend to become addicted, so we understand why it might be embarrassing to acknowledge that you are.
 Once you admit this to yourself, you can take the next step toward recovery by changing your habits.
-Drug addiction is now a medically recognized and treatable brain disease.
+Drug addiction is now a medically recognized and treatable disease.
 You don’t have to fear being judged any longer.
-No more isolation, no more denial, and no more secrecy.
+No more isolation, no more denial, and no more shame.

 Individualized Treatment Plans